ucdavis/bootstrap-ucdavis/README.md

 bootstrap-caes
 ==============

-Bootstrap theme with CAES styles - using SASS, cause its better then css.
+Bootstrap css theme with CAES styles - using SASS, cause its better then css.

 Best practices-